passiv/snaptrade-sdks/sdks/java/README.md

 ##### connectionPortalVersion: `String`<a id="connectionportalversion-string"></a>

-Sets the version of the connection portal to render.
+Sets the connection portal version to render.
+Currently only v4 is supported and is the default.
+All other versions are deprecated and will automatically be set to v4.

 #### 🌐 Endpoint<a id="🌐-endpoint"></a>